ULL-ESIT-PL/ast-compare/README.md

 You can compare ASTs in different ways:

-- Use the npm package `json-diff-kit` to compare JSON files.
-- Use VSCode "select to compare" feature to compare the JSON files.
+1. Use VSCode "select to compare" feature to compare the JSON files.
 Likely one of the best.

   ![images/vscode.png](images/vscode.png)
+2. Use the npm package `json-diff-kit` to compare JSON files.
-- Use the `check` method of ast-type nodes to check consistency of the AST.
+3. Use the `check` method of ast-type nodes to check consistency of the AST.
-- Use an ordinary `diff` tool to compare JSON files.
+4. Use an ordinary `diff` tool to compare JSON files.

   ```diff
   ➜  ast-compare git:(main) diff actual-a-equal-4.json expected-a-equal-4.json